dbt-labs/docs.getdbt.com/website/docs/community/spotlight/alison-stanton.md

 Everyone who gets over their fear to ask a question, propose an answer that may not work, or otherwise take a risk by sharing their voice.

 I hope I can support my employer and my professional development and my dbt community through the following:

-Elevate dbt understanding of and support for Enterprise-size company use cases through dialogue, requests, and examples.
+-Elevate dbt understanding of and support for Enterprise-size company use cases through dialogue, requests, and examples.

-Emphasize rigor with defensive coding and comprehensive testing practices.
+-Emphasize rigor with defensive coding and comprehensive testing practices.

-Improve the onboarding and up-skilling of dbt engineers through feedback and edits on <a href="/">docs.getdbt.com</a>.
+-Improve the onboarding and up-skilling of dbt engineers through feedback and edits on <a href="/">docs.getdbt.com</a>.

-Contribute to the maintenance of a collaborative and helpful dbt community as the number of dbt practitioners reaches various growth stages and tipping points.
+-Contribute to the maintenance of a collaborative and helpful dbt community as the number of dbt practitioners reaches various growth stages and tipping points.

-Engage in dialogue.
+-Engage in dialogue.
 Providing feedback.
 Champion developer experience as a priority.
 Be a good open source citizen on Github.

 ## What have you learned from community members?
 What do you hope others can learn from you?